janearc/xact-id-tiny/README.md

 * There's no magic to the objects.
 Theoretically, you can store anything you like in them, and the api only pays attention to the four (five&hellip;) fields listed above.
+* Internally `xit` uses a function, `nonce`, to generate serial numbers.
+You may overwrite this without ill-effect (although please make sure that they are unique).
+* `nonce()` uses the parameter `len` to determine how many bytes to use for serial numbers.
+It defaults to 4, but this may be changed by setting `xit.len` to whichever.
+Note that smaller numbers are inherently less-unique-ish.